We had some nice weather lately so we decided to do some cyanotype prints in...Read More

 Once you have finalized your design you can head outside and expose it under sunlight or use a UV lamp.
 A UV lamp will give more consistent results.
 If you use the sun, exposure times can vary based on the amount of available sunlight, cloud cover, time of day or time of year.

-Our UV Lamp takes around 15 minutes to expose.
-If you are using the sun watch the uncovered regions of the yellowish-green coated paper, these will turn to a blue-grey colour when the Cyanotype is fully exposed.
+During the exposure watch the uncovered areas of the yellowish-green coated paper, these will turn to a blue-grey colour when the Cyanotype is fully exposed.

 Once exposed, a simple water bath washes off the unexposed Cyanotype solution.
 Immerse the exposed print in gently running water (or several changes of static water), until the yellow has entirely disappeared from the paper and the water runs clear.